 Having a glass of water before meals can help decrease the feelings of hunger you experience before mealtime.

-Drinking water can also help you feel fuller quicker after meals and increase weight loss success.
-(52)
+Drinking water can also help you feel fuller quicker after meals and increase weight loss success, Time Magazine writes.

-Studies have shown people who drink two glasses of water as soon as they finish eating a meal tend to consume 22 percent fewer calories than those who do not drink any water.
-(53)
+Studies in the European Journal of Nutrition have shown people who drink two glasses of water as soon as they finish eating a meal tend to consume 22 percent fewer calories than those who do not drink any water.

-Scientists are of the opinion that approximately 17 ounces of water is enough to stretch the stomach sufficiently enough for signals of fullness to reach the brain.
+Scientists think that approximately 17 ounces of water are enough to stretch the stomach sufficiently for signals of fullness to reach the brain.